 QUALITY ASSURANCE IN HEMATOLOGY LAB

-6. Documentation and Record Keeping: Maintaining detailed and accurate records of all laboratory processes, including sample handling, test procedures, instrument maintenance, QC results, and corrective actions, is crucial for quality assurance.
-Documentation facilitates traceability and retrospective analysis of any issues that may arise.
+Documentation and Record Keeping: Quality assurance depends on keeping thorough and accurate records of all laboratory operations, including sample handling, test protocols, instrument maintenance, QC findings, and remedial measures.
+Traceability and retrospective investigation of potential problems are made easier by documentation.

 for more detailed info or notes; visit: